15 of the Very Best of Palestinian Hip-Hop Artists

 Inspired by the great US rap artists and by their own Arab musical culture they have taken up the microphone and carved their own special niche in the scene.

-Here are some of the best that Palestinian rap and hip-hop can offer.
+Here are 15 of the very best of Palestinian Hip-Hop artists..

 Unusually, Arapyat is a female duo and they come from Acre in Israel.
 They were inspired by listening to hip-hop tapes from the 1980s.